 - Apply for a loan

 Step 1.
-Know the options available for you
+Know the options available as well as where to get student loans

 As mentioned earlier, you have to choose between a private loan or a federal loan, but if you are currently planning to pursue an undergraduate study then you should choose a Federal Loan such as Stafford Subsidized and Unsubsidized loans as they don’t consider your credit history or a co-signer.
 So if you have a bad credit history or no credit at all you can still get a loan.

-In addition, there are a number of benefits associated with a federal loan as they come up with a number of forgiveness and repayment options which you can use once its time to repay your loan.
+In addition, there are a number of benefits associated with a federal loan as they come up with a number of forgiveness and repayment options that you can use once its time to repay your loan.
 However, if you need to borrow a huge amount, then go for private loans.
+Knowing where to get a student loan is important as well.
+For student loans from the US Department of Education, refer below.

 FAFSA to the rescue